Six Cavaliers Earn CSC Academic All-District Honors

 The Virginia selections include Ella Carter, Maya Carter, Lia Godfrey, Allie Ross, Laney Rouse and Victoria Safradin

-Godfrey is a four-time honoree, while Rouse is a three-time selection for the honor and Ross is a two-time honoree.
-Ella Carter and Maya Carter are both on the team for the first time this season.
+Godfrey is a four-time honoree, Rouse is a three-time selection for the honor.
+Ross is a two-time honoree, while Ella Carter and Maya Carter are both on the team for the first time this season.

 The Academic All-America teams will be announced on Wednesday (Dec.
 17).
 For more information about CSC Academic All-District and Academic All-America Teams program, visit AcademicAllAmerica.com.